An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Mathematical model and discretization method

 \subsection{Mathematical model}

-We consider an isothermal multicomponent model that includes $n_{c}$ components and $n_{p}$ phases~\cite{chen_computational_2006}.
-The mass conservation equations for component $ i $ is
+We consider an isothermal multicomponent model that includes $n_{c}$ components and $n_{p}$ phases~\citep{chen_computational_2006}.
+Let $\Omega$ denote the physical domain, and let $t$ be the time variable defined on the temporal interval $\mathcal{T}$.
+The mass conservation equation for each component $i~(i=1, \ldots, n_c)$ is given by

-where $ N_{i} $ is molar concentration of component $i$, $x_{ij}$ is mole fraction of component $i$ in phase $j$, $\xi_{j}$ is molar density of phase $j$, $\mathbf{u}_{j}$ is volumetric flow rate of phase $j$, and $\mathbf{D}_{ij}$ is diffusion coefficient tensor of component $i$ in phase $j$. $Q_{i}$ is volumetric molar injection or production rate for component $i$.
-Wells are described using a standard Peaceman type well model~\cite{Peaceman_1978}.
+where $\phi$ is the porosity of the porous medium, $S_{j}$ is the saturation of phase $j$, $x_{ij}$ is mole fraction of component $i$ in phase $j$, $\xi_{j}$ is molar density of phase $j$, $\mathbf{u}_{j}$ is volumetric flow rate of phase $j$, and $\mathbf{D}_{ij}$ is diffusion coefficient tensor of component $i$ in phase $j$. $Q_{i}$ is volumetric molar injection or production rate for component $i$.
+Wells are described using a standard Peaceman well model~\citep{Peaceman_1978}.

 Based on Darcy's Law, we have